 5.10.1.
 Strategy of the procedure

-The goal of TURB in TaT1 BC is to make the correct diagnosis and completely remove all visible lesions.
+The goals of TURB in TaT1 BC is to establish accurate pathological diagnosis/staging and completely remove all visible lesions.
 It is a crucial procedure in the management of BC.
-Transurethral resection of the bladder should be performed systematically in individual steps [131,132] (see Section 5.14).
+Transurethral resection of the bladder tumours should be performed systematically in individual steps [6,149] (see Section 5.14).

-The operative steps necessary to achieve a successful TURB include identifying the factors required to assign disease risk (number of tumours, size, multifocality, characteristics, concern for the presence of CIS, recurrent vs. primary tumour), clinical stage (bimanual examination under anaesthesia, assignment of clinical tumour stage), adequacy of the resection (visually complete resection, visualisation of muscle at the resection base), and presence of complications (assessment for perforation) [132,133].
-To measure the size of the largest tumour, one can use the end of cutting loop, which is approximately 1 cm wide, as a reference.
-The characteristics of the tumour are described as sessile, nodular, papillary, or flat.
+The operative steps necessary to achieve a successful TURB include identifying the factors required to assign disease risk (number of tumours, size, architecture, location, concern for the presence of CIS, recurrent vs. primary tumour), clinical stage (bimanual examination under anaesthesia, assignment of clinical tumour stage), adequacy of the resection (visually complete resection, visualisation of muscle at the resection base), visualisation of tumour in the distal ureter and presence of complications (assessment for perforation) [6,150].
+To measure the size of the largest tumour, one can use the end of the cutting loop, which is approximately 1 cm wide, as a reference.
+Tumour architecture can be sessile, nodular, papillary, mixed papillary/solid or flat.

 5.10.2.
 Surgical and technical aspects of tumour resection